Cameron Little: International career

-He captained the cup-winning Scotland Sevens side in the Cayman Islands Sevens tournament of 2001.
+Little captained the cup-winning Scotland Sevens side in the Cayman Islands Sevens tournament of 2001.
 The Scottish side seemed to enjoy their win somewhat: according to reports, $3,000 of the $10,000 first place award was spent at the post-match festivities.

 Coaching career

-He also moved into coaching first with Glasgow Hawks and then with Glasgow High Kelvinside.
+Little also moved into coaching first with Glasgow Hawks and then with Glasgow High Kelvinside.